larssb/HealOps/ReadMe.md

 1 Is functionless.

-2 However still has parames.
+2 However, it can still have parameters.

     - E.g. of a *.Repairs.ps1 functionless parameter filled file.
     `